Algopaul/PortHamiltonianBenchmarkSystems.jl/docs/src/contribution.md

 - `Interface`: section importing the docstrings from the corresponding `<Model>.jl` file;
 - `References`: reference section in `BibTeX` format.

-To contribute to the documentation, simply add a file based on the template below at `/docs/src/<Model>.md` and add `"<Model>.md"` to the `"Benchmark Systems"` list in `/docs/make.jl`.
+To contribute to the documentation, add a file based on the template below at `/docs/src/<Model>.md` and add `"<Model>.md"` to the `"Benchmark Systems"` list in `/docs/make.jl`.
 Please use the current 'Benchmark System' pages for stylistic reference.
 ````markdown
 # <Model>